-Here are my thoughts on what questions that might help.
-Use them if it helps or do yet another safe experiment and design your own questions!
+Here are my thoughts on what might help.
+Use my questions if it helps, or do yet another safe experiment and design your own questions!

-What do you recall were your initial concerns when you first consulted my web site:
+What do you recall were your initial concerns when you first consulted me or my website:

 What initial changes did you want to see:

-What other concerns emerged as you completed some safe experiments (it would be normal for your focus to have shifted and become more complicated):
+What other concerns emerged as you completed some safe experiments (it would be normal for your focus to have shifted over time):

 What actual changes emerged over time: